gallettilance/gallettilance.github.io/assignments/assignment7.md

 # Hypothesis Testing and Confidence Intervals in Linear Regression

 In this assignment, you'll extend your previous work from assignment 6 to include hypothesis testing and confidence intervals through simulations.
 You'll enhance your interactive webpage to allow users to perform hypothesis tests on the slope or intercept of the regression line and generate confidence intervals based on simulations.
+Download the starter code [here](assignment7_starter_code.zip).

 ## Task Overview